 - How to make scrolling screenshots on any Android phones

-Introduced to Samsung users on the Note 5, and majorly improved upon for the Galaxy S7, was a nifty feature called 'Capture more'.
+First introduced to Samsung users on the Note 5, and majorly improved since then, was a nifty feature called 'Capture more'.
 This allowed you to take a single long screenshot of a page, from the top and scrolling all the way to bottom, in one file.
 This feature made a comeback on the Galaxy S8 under the new moniker 'Scroll capture', and can of course be enjoyed on the latest Galaxy S9.
 Here's how it's done:

 - First, enable Smart capture from Advanced settings.